Aegean to Write Off $200 Million in Accounts Receivable After Discovery of Suspect Transactions

 Aegean says it will provide further comment when the investigation is completed.

-Having closed at $2.85, Aegean's share price dropped as low as $0.95 in after hours trading.
+Having closed at $2.85, following today's news Aegean's share price dropped as low as $0.95 in after hours trading.